Patrickscholar/Monitoring-soil-moisture-value-in-Thing-speak-cloud-/README.md

+### NAME: V PATRICK ALEX EMMANUEL
+### REG NO: 24900019
 # Monitoring-soil-moisture-value-in-Thing-speak-cloud
-# Uploading soil moisture sensor data in Thing Speak cloud
-### NAME: V. Patrick Alex Emmanuel
-### REG NO: 24900019

 # AIM:
 To monitor the soil moisture value in the Thing speak cloud using soil moisture sensor and ESP32 controller.